Cajun Mardi Gras

 Food and Family Fun

-In Eunice, the fun starts March 1, 2019 before Mardi Gras with a week full of events.
+In Eunice, the Mardi Gras season is a week full of events.
 The family-friendly fun begins with music, crafts and an old-time boucherie (hog butchering) where you can eat just about every Cajun dish your heart desires, from boudin and cracklins to backbone stew.
 On Mardi Gras day, join the fun downtown while the Courir de Mardi Gras collects the ingredient list for the gumbo.
 Later that day, catch the parade, do the Cajun two-step or visit Jean Lafitte National Historical Park Prairie Acadian Cultural Center, or cut loose with a little Cajun dance party (called a fais do-do) at Lakeview Park and Beach.
-Learn more about Mardi Gras festivities in Eunice.

 Cajun Country Mardi Gras is a must for anyone seeking authentic Louisiana.
 Make plans now to attend this year's festivities and participate in Courir de Mardi Gras.